luckboy/toyroot/README.md

 ## Cleaning

 You can remove the building directories and root file systems by invoke `./clean.sh`.
-If you pass arguments, clean.sh just remove the specified packages from the building directory and the directory with packages.
+If you pass arguments, clean.sh just removes the specified packages from the building directory and the directory with packages.
+If you uses the `--only-dist` option, clean.sh just removes the dist directory.
 Usage of this script:

         ./clean.sh [<package> ...]